testspace-samples/csharp.nunit/README.md

 ***

 We made a few minor modifications for reporting purposes.
-In order to run this sample you will need a host workstation with Visual Studio and the  [Nunit test framework](http://nunit.org/).
+In order to run this sample you will need a host workstation with Visual Studio the [Nunit](http://nunit.org/) test framework and the [OpenCover](https://github.com/OpenCover/opencover) coverage tool.

 Publishing results example: